How Much Does Cosmetology School Cost?

 • Whether it’s a university, technical college, or another type of institution

-• If it’s a private or public school or attached to a big brand name
+• If it’s attached to a big brand name

 • How many hours the course requires